E-commerce

 • It improves the experience by removing concrete friction points.

-• It makes the company more clear-sighted in its trade-offs.
+• It makes the company more clear-eyed in its trade-offs.

-It is also a lever for collective maturity, not just a marketing lever.
+It is also a driver of collective maturity, not just a marketing lever.
 And often a lasting advantage.

 Sources (external)